 Reactive power establishes and sustains electric and magnetic fields, essential to electric system voltage control.
 Reactive power ensures the reliable operation of our alternating current transmission system.
 FERC is proposing to standardize rules for all generators in the form of reactive power requirements.

-To continue reading, click "Download PDF" above to view the article as it originally appeared in Electricity Matters.
+To continue reading, click "Download PDF" below to view the article as it originally appeared in Electricity Matters.

 "DeCotis, Paul A. (2016, February).
 Market-pricing idiosyncrasies present a twenty-first century challenge.
 Natural Gas & Electricity 32/7, ©2016 Wiley Periodicals, Inc., a Wiley company."